 For DIY investing, you can research online and buy the cheapest investment products, directly from the fund managers where possible.
 You may look for the most cost-efficient brokerage or unit-trust platform, and invest through it.

 That way, you avoid expensive sales charges, as you pay only one-off brokerage charges.
-You also avoid buying the expensive retail share class of unit trusts that have built-in middleman costs, or trailer fees.
+You also avoid buying the expensive retail share-class of unit trusts that have built-in middleman costs, also known as trailer fees.

 2. You have full control of the investments that you make